 The pin she's wearing is a family heirloom.

 : a variety of plant that has originated under cultivation and that has survived for several generations usually due to the efforts of private individuals

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'heirloom'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'heirloom.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.